hsteini/R_info/README.md

 6) Now you can select all the code cand click on the Knit button
 7) Voila - now you should get a pdf or docx o html file
 8) If you lick on the arrow on the left of the Knit button you can decide, what file format you want to generate.
+9) If you have any further questions feel free to contact me.